MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 Read more about [Access token API guide](https://developer.vippsmobilepay.com/docs/APIs/access-token-api/) and [Partner setup](https://developer.vippsmobilepay.com/docs/vipps-partner/).

-## Developer Suppoort
+## Developer Support

 We're Here to Help

-If you have any questions or need assistance with managing your recurring payments, our Integration Developer support team (developer@mobilepay.dk) is available to provide guidance and support.
+If you have any questions or need assistance with managing your recurring payments, our  Developer support team (developer@mobilepay.dk) is available to provide guidance and support.
 We're like your trusty sidekick, always by your side, committed to making your payment experience as smooth as a well-oiled machine.
 Your satisfaction is our priority, and we're committed to making your payment experience as seamless as possible.

 *Published 2023-06-05.
 Updated 2023-06-05.*